All Products

 2. In the left-side navigation pane, choose Instances & Images > icon1 > Dedicated Hosts.

-4. Select the dedicated host for which you want to configure the CPU overcommit ratio.
-In the upper-left corner of the Host tab, choose dropdown-menu > Modify DDH Info.
+4. Select the Dedicated Host, then in the upper-left corner of the Host tab, choose dropdown-menu > Modify DDH Info.

 modify-ratio

-5. In the Modify DDH Information dialog box, specify the CPU overcommit ratio.
+5. In the Modify DDH Information dialog box, set the Custom CPU Oversold Ratio.

 Important